Hannah-Richert/iannwtf_hw4/README.md

 + Analyse and Interpretation:
   - SGD: Stochastic Gradient decent **does not easily find an optimum**.
 Our loss-surface might be very shallow with only very few valleys.
 Regularization and a 50% dropout does not help with it.
 If we would train for more epochs, we might get lucky and find the a local optimum.
 Then we would get a similar accuracy, as with Adam.
   - Adam seems to **speed up the training process** a lot.
 But in our case we **got some overfitting** and not the best general accuracy for Adam alone.
-  - 'l1_l2' regulization: When combined with Adam we can see an increase of the test dataset accuracy (**generalization of our model**), but very similar training and validation losses.
+  - Elastic net regulization: When combined with Adam we can see an increase of the test dataset accuracy (**generalization of our model**), but very similar training and validation losses.
   - Applying a 50% dropout rate to the model, while using Adam, seems to **solve and avoid our overfitting problem**.
 This is very logical, because we always drop some parameters which fit the specific data points.
  - **Final: Adam, 'l1_l2', Dropout: When combining all three optimizations, we get a model, which has a very high accuracy for the validation and our testing datasets and avoid overfitting.**